image-charts/documentation/docs/polar-charts.md

 ---
+title: Polar Area Charts
-meta_description: "Generate polar charts as image using Image-charts API.
+description: "Generate polar charts as image using Image-charts API.
 From simple, slice gradient fill or display axis label pie charts to series colors, we handle everything!"
+sidebar_position: 5
 ---

 # Polar Area Charts

 This section describes how to create polar area charts using the Image-Chart API.